On the Terminal Location Uncertainty in Elliptical Footprints: Application in Air-to-Ground Links: Second scenario: Vertical Transmission

 \end{theorem} \begin{proof} Setting $x_{0}=0$ in \eqref{polar} and solving for $\varphi$, we get

-The radial distance distribution occurs by integrating \eqref{jpdf2} over $\varphi(r)$.
+The distribution of radial distance occurs by integrating \eqref{jpdf2} over $\varphi(r)$.
 A snapshot is displayed in Fig. \ref{Figure6}.
-It needs clarifying that the integration of \eqref{jpdf2} is branch-wise.
+It should be clarified that the integration of \eqref{jpdf2} is branch-wise.
 The first branch holds for the inscribed circle, where the integration over the polar angle takes place between $0$ and 2$\pi$.
-In the other case, the integration is defined between the angles highlighted in Fig. \ref{Figure6} and obtained from \eqref{phi2}.
+In the other case, the integration areas, depicted as the shaded regions in Fig. \ref{Figure6}, are defined between the highlighted angles, which are determined on the basis of \eqref{phi2}.

 \end{proof}